-- To advise Teaching, Learning & Student Outcomes Committee on the development of those aspects of learning and teaching strategy that relate to the participation, retention, progression and destinations of students on all taught programmes of study for which the School is responsible;
+- To advise Teaching, Learning & Student Experience Committee on the development of those aspects of learning and teaching strategy that relate to the participation, retention, progression and destinations of students on all taught programmes of study for which the School is responsible;

 - to monitor outcomes of students on all programmes of study for which the School is responsible, with particular reference to differences between groups of students with particular characteristics;